 These Cuculli Genovesi are best served (carefully) straight from the oil/oven.

 I also made Pa amb Tomaquet (Tomato Bread), Focaccia/Fougasse, and Xurros (Tube Doughnuts with Chocolate Sauce).

 A Catalan staple, Pa amb Tomaquet (Tomato Bread) comes together easily with only a handful of ingredients.
 It is the perfect way to use up extra over-ripened tomatoes.
 I simply rubbed the toasted ciabatta with garlic and tomatoes then finished with a drizzle of olive oil and sea salt.
 The authors also mention topping the bread with anchovy, a slice of ham, or slice of manchego to create a more filling dish.

 Bread lovers will find a handful of fun recipes to choose from.
 I made the classic Focaccia/Fougasse and topped it with olive oil, sea salt, and chopped rosemary (you can also add red onion and black olives).
 I also had my eyes on the Focaccia con il Formaggio (Cheese Focaccia), but was unable to locate Stracchino in Northern Virginia.
 If you know of a place, please share!
 My search wasn’t a complete loss though.
 It resulted in some other delicious finds along the way.

-Xurros are addictive little Catalan tube doughnuts.
+Xurros are delicious little Catalan tube doughnuts.
 The shape is made by squeezing the batter through a fluted nozzle into hot oil.
 Once golden, they are covered in a cinnamon sugar coating and served hot with a warm, thick chocolate sauce.

 Cuculli Genovesi (Potato and Pine Nut Fritters) Recipe